JosephS96/iris-flower-classification/README.md

 ```

 ## 📈 Future Improvements
-Add hyperparameter tuning with GridSearchCV
+- Add hyperparameter tuning with GridSearchCV
-Deploy as a simple Flask/Streamlit web app for interactive predictions
+- Deploy as a simple Flask/Streamlit web app for interactive predictions
-Convert pipeline into a scikit-learn Pipeline object for reusability
+- Convert pipeline into a scikit-learn Pipeline object for reusability

-## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.